dortania/OpenCore-Install-Guide/installer-guide/mac-install-recovery.md

 python ./macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download
 ```

+* **macOS 11, Big Sur Note**: As this OS is quite new, there's still some issues with certain systems to resolve.
+For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md)
+  * For first time users, we recommend macOS 10.15, Catalina
+  * <span style="color:red"> CAUTION: </span> With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
+We advise users either install an older OS(ie. macOS 10.15, Catalina) or find a 11.2.2 or older Big Sur installer
+    * For education purposes, we have a copy provided here: [macOS 11.2.1 20D75 Installer](https://archive.org/details/install-mac-os-11.2.1-20d75_202102)
+    * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issue
+* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md)

 From here, run one of those commands in terminal and once finished you'll get an output similar to this:

 ![](../images/installer-guide/legacy-mac-install-md/download-done.png)